mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 Investigate Jupyter
 -------------------

-We investigate the activities of project [Jupyter](http://jupyter.org/).
+We investigate the activities of [Project Jupyter](http://jupyter.org/).
 We chose this project because it's sizable and because we understand the players involved and so can check our accuracy.
 This will require us to filter our data to a much smaller subset, then find popular repositories and members.